aws-samples/aws-iot-device-defender-and-splunk/README.md

 * An AWS account
 * IAM permissions to deploy the AWS resources using AWS Serverless Application Model (AWS SAM)
 * Local installation of [AWS SAM Command Line Interface (CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 * If you want to test this solution using your own IoT devices, you will be required to provision them separately using AWS IoT Core.
-IoT applications running on the devices should leverage the [AWS IoT Device SDK](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) or the [AWS IoT Device Client](https://github.com/awslabs/aws-iot-device-client), so that device-side metrics are published automatically using the included AWS IoT Device Defender libraries.
+IoT applications running on the devices should leverage the [AWS IoT Device Client](https://github.com/awslabs/aws-iot-device-client) so that device-side metrics are published automatically using the included AWS IoT Device Defender libraries.
 If not, this logic would need to be coded into your IoT application.

 #### Splunk prerequisites ####